About Michael

 Michael Eaton (b.
 1981) is a Brooklyn, NY based saxophonist, composer, and educator active in contemporary jazz and free improvisation.
 He embraces a progressive and holistic vision of jazz, cognizant of the music's rich history, while he reaches for a personal outlook with an eye towards future possibilities.

-Michael leads Individuation, a contemporary jazz ensemble that combines modern jazz with postminimalism, world rhythms, and open improvisation.
-Their latest album is Dialogical on Destiny Records.
+Individuation's second album, Dialogical, was released in 2016 on Destiny Records.
 JazzTimes writes "'Serious play' may be a cliché by now, but it exemplifies the spirit that dances through this set," and AllAboutJazz says "There is more than enough promising music on Dialogical to justify Eaton's status as a force to be reckoned with in today's jazz world."
 The recording is made up of all original compositions and improvisations with a stellar cast of musicians, plus master guitarist Lionel Loueke on guitar and voice.

 Michael's 2014 debut album on Destiny, Individuation, combines angular themes and propulsive modern jazz with intricate minimalistic vamps, freebop, prepared piano, and multi-layered structures.
 The band is joined on several cuts by a very special guest, NEA Jazz Master and saxophonist David Liebman.
-Scott Yanow (All Music Guide, Downbeat) calls Individuation a "rather impressive debut, the start of what will surely be a very significant solo career", and Vitto Lo Conte writes in Music Zoom that it signifies "a great debut album of a saxophonist and a quartet who seem to have all it takes to get noticed in the world of contemporary jazz".
+Scott Yanow (All Music Guide, Downbeat calls Individuation a "rather impressive debut, the start of what will surely be a very significant solo career", and Vitto Lo Conte writes in Music Zoom that it signifies "a great debut album of a saxophonist and a quartet who seem to have all it takes to get noticed in the world of contemporary jazz".

 Michael has enjoyed a 10+ year association in NYC with flutist/composer/lyricist Cheryl Pyle in Beyond Group, a free improvised chamber group with rotating personnel and orchestrations.
 Musicians who have played with Beyond include guitarist Bern Nix, percussionist Newman Taylor Baker, pianist Roberta Piket, bassoonist Claire de Brunner, bassist Hilliard Greene, bass flutist Gene Coleman, baritone saxophonist Claire Daly, alto saxophonist Daniel Carter, soprano saxophonist Sam Newsome, flutist Jamie Baum, vocalist Judi Silvano, and drummer Reggie Sylvester, and composer/conductor Carman Moore.

-Minkoff celebrated the 100th anniversary of Igor Stravinsky's seminal Rite of Spring in May 2013 by transcribing, arranging, and performing a rock octet edition of the piece, replete with Zappa-esque overtones.
-Following an electrifying, standing room only Rockwood Music Hall performance, the ensemble recorded the Rite in November 2014 as well as a vocal suite by Stravinsky, where Michael played alto saxophone and flute.
-The album, "Til the End My Dear: Arrangements of Stravinsky", came out in April 2018 with an August 2018 release party at Nublu Classic.
+In May 2013, Minkoff celebrated the 100th anniversary of Igor Stravinsky's seminal Rite of Spring by transcribing, arranging, and performing a rock octet edition of the piece, replete with Zappa-esque overtones.
+Following an electrifying, standing room only Rockwood Music Hall performance, the ensemble recorded the Rite plus a Stravinsky vocal suite in November 2014, where Michael played alto saxophone and flute.
+Til the End My Dear: Arrangements of Stravinsky, came out in April 2018 with an August 2018 release party at Nublu Classic.

-Eaton and Minkoff have jointly curated jazz concerts under the name "Michael Eaton and Adam Minkoff Present".
+Eaton and Minkoff jointly curate jazz concerts under the name "Michael Eaton and Adam Minkoff Present".
 First, on June 8, 2015, they commemorated John Coltrane's iconic 1965 free jazz album, Ascension, at ShapeShifter Lab in Brooklyn.
-The concert received coverage by the New York TImes's Nate Chinen, as well as the Village Voice's Jim Macnie, with the Voice citing it as one of the top nine concerts to see that week in New York City.
-The ensemble's personnel brought together saxophonists Michael Attias, Daniel Carter, Sean Sondergger, James Brandon Lewis, and Briggan Krauss; trumpeters Dan Brantigan, Jonathan Finlayson, and Graham Haynes; guitarist Ava Mendoza; pianist Anthony Coleman; and drummers Nick Anderson and Calvin Weston.
-Eaton subsequently plans to perform Ascension once every 10 years.
+The concert received coverage by the New York Times's Nate Chinen and the Village Voice's Jim Macnie, with the Voice citing it as one of the top nine concerts to see that week in New York City.

 Michael participated in a number of projects by NYC composer and keyboardist Dorian Wallace.
 He played saxophone on the first ever complete production of the Cageian and postminimalist composer Robert Ashley's improvised opera, Perfect Lives.
 Wallace's group played all seven acts over the span of five hours at the Firehouse Space in 2015, then in 2016 played a compressed version of all seven acts in two hours at Spectrum NYC .
 Eaton can be heard on tenor saxophone for Wallace's studio recording of We Are Legion, a multi-part suite dedicated to the hacktivist collective, Anonymous.
 He played soprano saxophone and flute on "A Bottle in the Cosmic Ocean", performed for NPR's Science Friday, commemorating the 40th anniversary of the Golden Record (the LP included aboard Voyager 1 and 2).
 Wallace wrote for Jennifer Lott's LottDance, creating new works for dancers and chamber ensemble, including Pale Blue Dot at Gibney Dance Center.
 Michael also played tenor saxophone for a "The Rest is Sh*t: Stories fropm the Microchasm", a video opera production, with music and concept by David Kulma and Dorian Wallace and videography by John Sanborn.
 The NY Times remarked of the production that "[the music] blurs distinctions between jazz and contemporary classical styles".